by Edward M. Block

 Mr. Page said over and over again that effective public relations is 90 percent doing and 10 percent talking about it.
 That's just another way of saying that actions speak louder than words.
 That proposition does not require further proof, explanation, or elaboration.

-“Listen to the customer” and “Manage for tomorrow.”
-The former means take account, carefully, of your stakeholders’ legitimate entitlements and preferences, and adapt your business practices accordingly.
+"Listen to the customer" (later amended to "Listen to the stakeholder") and "Manage for tomorrow."
+The former means take account, carefully, of your stakeholders' legitimate entitlements and preferences, and adapt your business practices accordingly.
 The latter means do this continuously-and take corrective action right away when you see trouble ahead.

 "Conduct public relations as if the whole company depends upon it."
 This "principle" does not refer to communications.
 Keep in mind the Page context.
 This is about policy, about action, about a way of life in conducting the affairs of a large enterprise.
 In today's parlance, this is "culture," a state of mind, a combination of behaviors that lives the belief and walks the talk that all business in a democratic society begins with public permission and exists by public approval.
 You've heard that somewhere before, I hope.